 Figure 5 illustrates a simplified FGTA pipeline, where the raw network traffic data is directly used for rule-based traffic pattern matching.
-A short data processing pipeline is very efficient to operate and can still generate accurate results if the pre-defined matching rules are effective.
-It is useful when target traffic pattern is distinct or well-defined (i.e., location inference [24]).
-However, this short pipeline is not suitable for most of the FGTA approaches, as they often require additional steps to more thoroughly analyze the traffic data for generating fine-grained, application-layer classification results.
+A short data processing pipeline is very efficient to operate and can still generate accurate results if the pre-defined matching rules are simple and effective.
+It is useful when target traffic pattern is distinct or well-defined (i.e., location inference [27]).
+This simplified pipeline is widely-used in traditional TA approaches due to the simplicity of the target traffic pattern.
+For example, sketch-based approaches utilize probabilistic data structures (e.g., hash-based methods) to directly match and measure incoming traffic's statistics with low overheads and high throughput [96]-[101].
+However, these approaches can only coarsely distinguish or measure traffic from different types of devices, protocols, or distinguishable applications, serving as a tool for large-scale network measurement or a prerequisite step for more sophisticated FGTA approaches.
+To generate fine-grained, application-layer inference results, such a simplified pipeline is inadequate.
+Additional data processing steps are needed to more thoroughly analyze the traffic data for digging the hidden fine-grained information.